The

 is no longer supported.
 This service acted as a directory service

-for doors and was used by srm
+for doors and was used by srm,

 and httpd